The answer is Yes, despite people debating over this for years.

 Why Would Someone Not Consider Boxing A Martial Art?

-There are two reasons why some people might not call boxing a martial art.
+There are 2 reasons why some people might not call boxing a martial art.

 In a life or death situation, being able only to punch won’t always be the case.
 Boxing says you can’t kick, hit with your elbow or knee, clinch, takedown, choke, or anything else, and in a natural, out-of-the-ring fight, this would put you at a disadvantage if your opponent does more than punching.